Department of Career Technical Education & Professional Studies

 FCS 460 Directed Field Experiences (6)

-Supervised experiences in a community child care setting with observation and participation in approved programs for children.
+Supervised experiences, 180 hours, in a community childcare setting with observation and participation in approved programs for children.
+This course should be taken in the final semester of the program.

 FCS 463 Directed Field Experiences for Child Development Minors (3)

-Supervised experiences in a community child care setting with observation and participation in approved programs for children.
-Not available to students in the traditional or on-line Child Development concentrations.
+Supervised experiences in a community childcare setting with observation and participation in approved programs for children.
+This course is ONLY available to minors in Child Development and is not available to students in the traditional or online Child Development concentrations.

 FCS 464 Practicum in Human Sciences (WI) (3)